torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 --------------------

-The UWB stack maintains a local copy of DRP availability through processing of incoming *DRP Availability Change* notifications.
+The UWB stack maintains a local copy of DRP availability through processing of incoming *DRP Availability Change* yestifications.
 This local copy is currently used to present the current bandwidth availability to the user through the sysfs file /sys/class/uwb_rc/uwbx/bw_avail.
 In the future the bandwidth availability information will be used by the bandwidth reservation routines.

-The bandwidth reservation routines are in progress and are thus not present in the current release.
+The bandwidth reservation routines are in progress and are thus yest present in the current release.
 When completed they will enable a user to initiate DRP reservation requests through interaction with sysfs.
 DRP reservation requests from remote UWB devices will also be handled.
 The